What is Pastoral Care & Development?

 This initiative is made possible through generous grants provided by the Lilly Endowment, Inc. and financial support from The Covenant Ministerial Association, Regional Conferences and individual donors.
 Contact The ECC Department of Ordered Ministry for more information.

 “How goes your walk with Christ?”
 “Are you yet alive in Christ?”
 These are questions that have been with our denomination since its founding.
-Our seminary, North Park, has a Center for Spiritual Direction where pastors can receive training.
-We have several certified Spiritual Directors in the Northwest Conference that are available to minister to our pastors.
-Call the NWC office, or email Jeff Burton, for more information.
-SPE grants are available to help you begin your journey with a Spiritual Director.
+Our seminary, North Park, has a Center for Spiritual Direction where people (both pastors and laypeople) can receive training.
+We have many qualified Spiritual Directors in the Northwest Conference who are available to meet with people both in-person and online, and both individually and in groups.
+Call the NWC office, or email Hollis Kim, for more information.
+Download the Spiritual Direction Brochure (pdf) to learn more.

 The NWC and the denomination are committed to providing spiritual and emotional support to our pastors.
 Our conference staff is available to listen, counsel and encourage our pastors.
 We assist pastors with issues of insurance and compensation, as well as provide guidance to them and our congregations in the placement process.
 The conference Superintendent is a member of the Denominational Pastoral Relations Committee.